fabianaapateanu/training-mobile-appium-desktop/README.md

     1. The app's hierarchy is in the middle of the window, represented as XML.
 You can navigate this tree by clicking through it, or by clicking on elements in the screenshot view.
     They will then be highlighted.

-    2. In the left Screenshot view of the app, click on the Menu button (3 dots) element and click `Tap`
+    2. On the left side, Screenshot view of the app, click on the Menu button (3 dots) element and click `Tap`

         ![Alt text](screenshots/MoreOptionsBtn.png?raw=true)